andymanitara/tweak/README.md

 ### View
 A View is a module used as a presentation layer.
 Which is used to render, manipulate and listen to an interface.
 The Model, View and Controller separates logic of the Views interaction to that of data and functionality.
 This helps to keep code organized and tangle free - the View should primarily be used to render, manipulate and listen to the presentation layer.
 A View consists of a template to which data is bound to and rendered/re-rendered.

-#### Layered/Additional Views
+#### Sub Views
 Tweak.js has multiple layers to the View.
 Its core being available in the main file of Tweak.js provides simple rendering logic.
-To render to a webpage using templates the view is further extended with the ['ViewHTML'](http://docs.tweakjs.com/class/tweak/ViewHTML.html) class.
+To render to a web-page using templates the view is further extended with the ['ViewHTML'](http://docs.tweakjs.com/class/tweak/ViewHTML.html) class.
 To further manipulate the view/DOM there is another class that adds further functionality this being the ['ViewHTMLAdvanced'](http://docs.tweakjs.com/class/tweak/ViewHTMLAdvanced.html) class.
 The extra functionality is for manipulating the DOM, it is a very light weight alternative to jQuery for when creating lightweight applications is priority.

 For more information please look at the [documentation](http://docs.tweakjs.com) under the ['View'](http://docs.tweakjs.com/class/tweak/View.html), ['ViewHTML'](http://docs.tweakjs.com/class/tweak/ViewHTML.html) and ['ViewHTMLAdvanced'](http://docs.tweakjs.com/class/tweak/ViewHTMLAdvanced.html) sections.